 Activities under the Joint Research Programme

-The Joint Research Programme on Safety will focus on two main streams of activities:
+The Joint Research Programme on Safety focuses on two main streams of activities:

 - Coordination of institutional safety research programmes

-The national research establishments participating in the programme will coordinate the safety research executed under their national institutional research programmes.
-The set-up of new institutional programmes will be coordinated, national results will be shared amongst the establishments, the hiring of PhDs will be coordinated, etc.
+The national research establishments participating in the programme coordinate the safety research executed under their national institutional research programmes.
+The set-up of new institutional programmes is coordinated, national results are shared amongst the establishments, the hiring of PhDs can be coordinated, etc.

 - Collaborative safety research

 Gaps in safety research that remain even after the coordinated effort of the research establishments will be tackled in this second part of the programme where the research establishments will cooperate with universities, industry, SMEs and airlines.